zhanglidong/EsenthelEngine/README.md

 You can create unlimited number of games/apps using Esenthel Engine.
 You can redistribute Esenthel Engine source code.
 You can make changes to Esenthel Engine source code.
-You don't have to make changes code public, but it would be cool if you could.
+You don't have to make code changes public, but it would be cool if you could.

 ATTRIBUTION
 You don't have to show Esenthel Logo or mention the Engine anywhere in your game/app, but it would be cool if you could.

 LIMITATIONS
-Esenthel Engine code/algorithms/designs may NOT be used for development/improvement of other Game Engines.

 Esenthel Engine may NOT be used for - the purpose of/promoting/advertising/selling/assisting in/research/ development/production/improvement of: terrorism, illegal drugs, smoking, stealing, piracy, gambling, extortion, fraud, spam, bullying, harming life (people and animals), polluting environment.